By Karyn Greenstreet

 Tell them you’re using the “transformational story” approach.
 Explain that you want them to share a brief “before-and-after” story about what their life was like before they started working with you and how working with you allowed them to create more success in their life and reach their goals.

-Go back to what you promised them when they joined your program.
+Go back to the benefits you promised them when they joined your program.
 What did you tell them would happen if they joined your group?
-Those are the questions to ask when asking for testimonials: Did they get what they were promised?
+Those are the questions to ask when asking for testimonials: Did they get those benefits?
 And what other unexpected benefits did they get?

 See J.R.
 Russell’s video testimonial below where he talks about his journey of building his business model from idea to reality.